The Quilt Coat Quilt-Along is here!

 Join the Quilt Coat Quilt Along!

 Starting on 13th March, we will quilt/ sew along together to create our own quilt coats.
 And if you haven’t sewed a garment before, don’t worry!
-As much as I love quilt sewing, I really hate garment sewing - and the few (very simple) garments I have sewn were a disaster.
+As much as I love quilt sewing, I really don't like garment sewing - and the few (very simple) garments I have sewn were terrible.
 But never fear!
 There is something about turning a quilt (or quilt pieces) into a coat that makes it so much more fun, and dare I even say easier!

 The Quilt Coat Along will go for seven weeks with a bonus catch up week at the end.
 There will be week by week prompts but if you want to go faster, of course you can!
 Don’t have much time?
 Go slower 😊